Sikh period in Lahore: Sikh Empire

+Ranjit Singh settled in the Lahore Fort and ruled from its confines.
 Ranjit Singh was crowned on 12 April 1801 (to coincide with Baisakhi) as the leader of a Sikh Empire.
 The family belonged to an agricultural Jat clan found in Sahiwal, Amritsar and Gujranwala.
 Sahib Singh Bedi, a descendant of Guru Nanak Dev, conducted his coronation.
 The 1740s were years of chaos, and the city of Lahore had nine different governors between 1745 and 1756.
 Invasions and chaos in local government allowed bands of warring Sikhs to gain control in some areas.
 In 1799, all Sikh Misls (warring bands) joined into one to form a sovereign Sikh State ruled by Maharaja Ranjit Singh from the royal capital, Lahore.
 During the 1740s, frequent invasions by Afghans led by Ahmad Shah Abdali and chaos in local government had made life very uncomfortable for the citizens of Lahore.
 Bhangi Misl was the first Sikh band to plunder the Mughal Lahore.
 Later Ranjit Singh was able to make gains in this chaos.
 He defeated Zaman Shah, the son of Abdali, in a battle between Lahore and Amritsar.
 Out of the chaos of Afghani and Sikh conflicts emerged a victorious Sikh by the name of Ranjit Singh who was able to unify the Sikh factions and capture Lahore where he was crowned Emperor.

 Ranjit Singh made Lahore his capital (shifting from the former capital, Gujranwala) in 1799, and was able to expand the kingdom to the Khyber Pass and also included Jammu and Kashmir, while keeping the British from expanding across the River Sutlej for more than 40 years.
 He rose to power in a very short period, from a leader of a single Sikh misl to finally becoming the Maharaja (Emperor) of Punjab.

 For a brief half century, from 1799 to 1846, Lahore recovered under the patronage of Ranjit Singh and his successors.
 Ranjit Singh consolidated the Sikh misldaars (commanders) who had ruled more or less independently during the eighteenth century under a unified command, and in 1799, he established Lahore as the administrative capital of a new Sikh kingdom.
 Nearby Amritsar became the spiritual and commercial center of the kingdom in 1802, after Ranjit Singh's troops occupied the city and the maharaja announced his intention to extend patronage and protection to the city's leading groups.